casey0808/casey0808.github.io/index.md

 # Welcome to the Lane
 <br/>
-This site is more of a learning record rather than a portfolio.
+I started this website as a place to document everything I learned while going through a career change, thus it is more of a learning record rather than a portfolio.
 <br/><br/>
 <img src="https://raw.githubusercontent.com/casey0808/datacamp_projects/master/The%20Hottest%20Topics%20in%20Machine%20Learning/output_9_0.png" alt="machine learning wordcloud" width="450"/>
 <br/>